helm/helm/docs/rbac.md

 rolebinding "tiller-binding" created
 ```

-Afterwards you can run `helm init` to install tiller in the `tiller-world` namespace.
+Afterwards you can run `helm init` to install Tiller in the `tiller-world` namespace.

 ```console
 $ helm init --service-account tiller --tiller-namespace tiller-world